andymeneely/squib/docs/dsl/save_pdf.rst

 trim
   default: ``0``

   the space around the edge of each card to trim (e.g. to cut off the bleed margin for print-and-play).
 Supports :doc:`/units`.
+Must be the same for all cards.

+trim_radius
+  default: ``0``

+  the rounded rectangle radius around the card to trim before saving.
+Supports :doc:`/units`.
+Must be the same for all cards.

 crop_marks
   default: ``false``